eme-lie/CampusTechHires/README.md

 # CampusTechHires

 CampusTechHires is a job advert and application platform for university students studying IT courses and seeking part time-entry level job roles in software development.
-Employers post job adverts and students can apply for these jobs on the platform
+Employers post job adverts and students can apply for these jobs on the platform.
+The homepage contains a list of available jobs which students can filter through and also apply for.
+Employers and Students have their own unique dashboards tailored to their needs as well
+On the employer dashboard they can post jobs and view a list of their active job adverts and on the student dashboard they view the list jobs that they have applied for and also saved jobs

 # CampusTechHires currently comprises of a

 1. Student and Employer Landing page
 2. Sign Up and Login Page
 3. A Home page home page where the available jobs are displayed can only be accessed when a user is logged in
 4. A job details page which shows the complete details of each specific job
 5. A job application form as well
-6. An employer page with 3 views; Post Job view/form, Active jobs &
+6. An employer dashboard with 3 views; Post Job view/form, Active jobs & Applications
-   Applications
+7. A student dashboard with 2 views; Applied Job view and Saved Jobs

 # Development of CampusTechHires